|Other Name/s||Rugaru, Roux-Ga-Roux, Rugaroo, Loup Garou|

-Some people, especially in French Cajun Louisiana, still believe in the legend of the rougarou, and some of the older generation have personal stories of sightings.
+Some people, especially in French Cajun, Louisiana, still believe in the legend of the rougarou, and some of the older generations have personal stories of sightings.

 One lady recounted the story of her son who, while walking home one night, realized he was being followed by what he assumed was a white dog.

 The next day, a well-known physician appeared with a cut on his right arm.
-The physician shot himself soon afterwards, and the boy took his own life a year later.
+The physician shot himself soon afterward, and the boy took his own life a year later.

 The boy left a letter for his family, which they passed on to the sheriff.
 The sheriff, to this day, reportedly refuses to let anyone read its contents.